What is it?

 What does it do?

 Your instructors may use Turnitin as the submission portal for your text-based assignments.
-Turnitin will allow you to:
+Turnitin will allow you to submit your work with timestamps, check for similarity, and review your feedback and marks.

 What should I know?